 An elaborate system supplied Resafa with water: a dam stored the runoff of winter rain from a wadi located beside the city; the water was stored in large underground cisterns for the summer.
-Geo-scientists want to use a computer model to find out how much rain had to fall to ensure that this system could function.
-The results will make it clear what vegetation there was and what the general climatic and hydrological conditions were.
+Geo-scientists used a computer model to find out how much rain had to fall to ensure that this system could function.
+The results make clear what vegetation there was and what the general climatic and hydrological conditions were.

-One question in particular interests the researchers: only five kilometers away from Resafa, the groundwater itself was potable.
+One question in particular did interest the researchers: only five kilometers away from Resafa, the groundwater itself was potable.
 So why did the settlement develop here?
 It was difficult to keep the water in the cisterns fresh.
 And as we know from old sources, only the rich could send their servants to the Euphrates, 25 kilometers away, if the supply ran out.
 Were there military reasons for founding the city in this spot?
-In a three-dimensional depiction, the settlement area will be reproduced in all its phases, through its most flourishing period to its decline.
-The researchers ultimately want to draw up an archaeological map of Resafa.
-Viewed together with the precipitation model, we will be able to say what the environmental conditions were during Resafa’s zenith, what the city looked like in Late Antiquity, and how the Caliph’s settling here changed the appearance of the city and its environs, i.e., how the Christian city became an Islamic one.
+In a three-dimensional depiction, the settlement area was reproduced in all its phases, through its most flourishing period to its decline.
+The researchers ultimately drew up an archaeological map of Resafa.
+Viewed together with the precipitation model, we were able to say what the environmental conditions probably were during Resafa’s zenith, what the city looked like in Late Antiquity, and how the Caliph’s settling here changed the appearance of the city and its environs, i.e., how the Christian city became an Islamic one.